sdsweb/note/readme.txt

 == Changelog ==

+= 1.4.0 // April 13 2016 =
+* General
+  * Removed specific backwards compatibility logic for WordPress 4.0 and lower
+* Note Widget
+  * Refactored Note TinyMCE theme logic (organized code, adjusted logic to show/hide panel/toolbars)
+  * Fixed a bug where TinyMCE menus would remain open after the Note TinyMCE panel was hidden
+  * Removed unnecessary assets in favor of using WordPress' assets ('wplink', 'wpview', 'lists', and 'media' TinyMCE plugins)
+  * Adjusted 'wplink' TinyMCE plugin CSS to be compatible with WordPress 4.5
+  * Added loading image from WordPress for TinyMCE 'wplink' plugin input field
+  * Added logic to attempt to focus the active TinyMCE editor before the media modal appeared when inserting an image
+  * Utilize WordPress functionality to create TinyMCE toolbars (editor.wp._createToolbar())
+* Note Flexbox
+  * Adjusted Note Flexbox CSS to ensure better cross-browser compatibility

 = 1.3.1 // December 11 2015 =
 * Fixed a bug in WordPress 4.4+ where data sent from the Previewer (TinyMCE editor) to the Customizer (Note Widget control) wasn't saved